Cessna 188 Pacific rescue

 .

-Once becoming aware of the situation, Capt Vette knew full well that if assistance was not provided to that lost aircraft, then the pilot will surly run out of fuel, and be forced to ditch the aircraft in the middle of the Pacific.
-A water landing may be very well survivable, but being lost at sea, less so.
+Once becoming aware of the situation, Capt Vette knew full well that if assistance was not provided to that lost aircraft, then the pilot would surely run out of fuel and be forced to ditch the aircraft in the middle of the Pacific.
+A water landing may be very well survivable, but being lost at sea is less so.

 .